There are two ways to set up your Adobe Commerce integration:

-Step 1: Generate an API key
+Step 1: Generate your API and client keys

 - Log in to your Customer Area.

 - Go to Developers > API credentials, and select the API credential username for your integration, for example ws@Company.[YourCompanyAccount], or create a new one by selecting Create new credential.

 - Under Server settings > Authentication select the API key tab.

 - Select the copy icon and store your API key securely in your system.